mastodon/documentation/Running-Mastodon/Docker-Guide.md

 ## Building the app

-Let's start the configuration part by generating some secret keys.
-Run the following command *twice*:

-    docker-compose run --rm web rake secret

-Take these two keys and put them into `.env.production` values `SECRET_KEY_BASE` and `OTP_SECRET`.

-Now the image can be used to generate the rest of the configuration with:
+Now the image can be used to generate a configuration with:

     docker-compose run --rm web rake mastodon:setup